Martynas Echodas

-Martynas Echodas (born 7 July 1997) is a Lithuanian professional basketball player for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League.
+Martynas Echodas (born 7 July 1997) is a Lithuanian professional basketball player for Alba Berlin of the German Basketball Bundesliga (BBL) and the FIBA Champions League.

 Playing career

 Echodas was born in Kaunas, Lithuania.
 A product of Žalgiris' youth system, Echodas spent his first three seasons playing for Žalgiris-2 Kaunas of National Basketball League (NKL).
-On September 1, 2016, Echodas was loaned to BC Šiauliai of the LKL.
+On 1 September 2016 Echodas was loaned to BC Šiauliai of the LKL.
 On November 23, he recorded a career-high 30 points, 14 rebounds, and 37 efficiency points in a FIBA Europe Cup match against Pardubice.

 In August 2017, Echodas signed a three-year contract with Rytas Vilnius.
 In his second year with Rytas, Echodas won the EuroCup's Rising Star Award for the 2018–19 season.
 During 18 games played, he averaged 9.6 points, 5.1 rebounds and 11.7 point PIR rating, while shooting 62.6% from the field.
-He re-signed with the team on July 23, 2020.
+He re-signed with the team on 23 July 2020.

-On June 29, 2021, Echodas signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).
+On 29 June 2021 Echodas signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

-On July 1, 2022, Echodas returned to Rytas Vilnius, signing a contract until the end of the 2023–2024 season.
+On 1 July 2022 Echodas returned to Rytas Vilnius, signing a contract until the end of the 2023–2024 season.

+On 29 July 2024 he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

+On August 30, 2025, Echodas signed with Alba Berlin of the Basketball Bundesliga.

 National team career

 Echodas was part of the U-16 and U-18 Lithuanian youth teams that participated in the 2013 FIBA Europe Under-16 Championship and the 2015 FIBA Europe Under-18 Championship.
 In the latter tournament, he averaged 9.0 points, 6.1 rebounds and 1.1 blocks per game in just 18.2 minutes per game.
-On February 23, 2018, Echodas debuted as a member of the Lithuania men's national basketball team by scoring 5 points and grabbing 6 rebounds, and helped to defeat the Hungary national basketball team 80–75 during the 2019 FIBA Basketball World Cup qualification.
+On 23 February 2018 Echodas debuted as a member of the Lithuania men's national basketball team by scoring 5 points and grabbing 6 rebounds, and helped to defeat the Hungary national basketball team 80–75 during the 2019 FIBA Basketball World Cup qualification.